openvinotoolkit/model_server/demos/benchmark/python/README.md

 command.
 Results can also be exported to a Mongo database.
 In order to do this the appropriate identification metadata has to be specified in the command line.

 Since 2.7 update, following Benchmark Client measurement options were introduced: language model `MUSE` (Universal Sentence Encoder) and implementation of `MediaPipe` graphs as OVMS servable.
 For each of them there is a need to specify input data method.
-Data method `-d muse` creates sample text dat.
+Data method `-d muse` creates sample text data.
 Benchmarking of OVMS intergated with MediaPipe is possible for KServe API via gRPC protocol.
 In this case there is also a necessity to feed client with pre-prepared `numpy` file consisting of numpy array.
-This usecase id further described in this document.
+This usecase is further described in this document.

 ## OVMS Deployment